Thomas Cholmondeley (farmer): Shootings

 On 19 April 2005, Cholmondeley shot game ranger Samson ole Sisina, who was working undercover for the Kenya Wildlife Service on his ranch in Gilgil division, Nakuru District.
 He arrived at the slaughterhouse after his ranch employees had summoned his help during what seemed to be a robbery.
-The accusation was that he shot the KWS employee who was dressed in plain clothes, but Cholmondeley insisted it was in self-defence as the ranger had shot at him first without warning.
+The accusation was that he shot the KWS employee who was dressed in plain clothes, but Cholmondeley insisted it was in self-defence, claiming that the ranger had shot at him first without warning.
 The Attorney General Amos Wako discontinued the case by issuing a nolle prosequi.
 This decision was widely criticised by Kenyan media, with many claiming he walked free due to the influence of class and position.
-There was a public outcry in Nairobi, and from Masai who wanted to occupy Delamere land.
-Nick Maes, a Sunday Telegraph reporter, years later found a complex man challenged by changing Kenyan conditions, rising criminality in the countryside, and mounting criticism of white ownership in Kenya generally.
+There was a public outcry in Nairobi, and from the Maasai who wanted to reclaim ancestral land that was unjustly taken during British colonial rule.
+Nick Maes, a Sunday Telegraph reporter, years later found a complex man challenged by changing Kenyan conditions, rising criminality in the countryside, and mounting questions about the ethics and legality of colonially derived land in Kenya.

-On 10 May 2006, he was taken again into custody for the killing of Robert Njoya Mbugua, a Kikuyu tribesman, looking for food for his family, whom he had discovered on his land with three companions and a pack of dogs, carrying the carcass of an antelope they had killed on the estate.
-Cholmondeley told police he had shot at the poachers' dogs, which is standard practice under Kenya Wildlife Service guidelines, killing two of them, and that he had not intended to shoot Njoya, whom he saw lying wounded in the hedgerow.
+On 10 May 2006, he was taken again into custody for the murder of Robert Njoya Mbugua, an indigenous Kenyan man, looking for food for his family, whom he had discovered on his land with three companions and dogs, carrying the carcass of an antelope.
+Cholmondeley told police he had shot at the poachers' dogs, which he claimed to be standard practice under Kenya Wildlife Service guidelines, killing two of them, and that he had not intended to shoot Njoya, whom he saw lying wounded in the hedgerow.
 The dead man's companions disputed that version of events.
 What was undisputed was that Cholmondeley applied a tourniquet to the bleeding man and shouted for a car to take him to hospital, as well as calling the police.
-The case was complicated by the fact that a friend of Tom's, Carl Tundo, was with Tom at the time and was alleged to have carried a fire arm and who may also have fired shots at the same time.